-Your luggage will also be safe at your hostels, as most carry on luggage fits in hostel lockets.
+Your luggage will also be safe at your hostels, as most carry on luggage fits in hostel lockers.

 - Save your nerves.
-When you travel with less, there are fewer things you need to remember taking with you.
+When you travel with less, there are fewer things you need to remember to take with you.

 - Save the planet.
 By traveling light you discover you can comfortably live with less.
 You will buy less stuff, you will choose solid eco-friendly toiletries, and you will use fewer resources, in general.
 In other words, packing light will help you discover sustainable travel.

 What are the disadvantages of traveling with a carry-on bag?

 - Little room for shopping.
 You can’t go on a shopping spree when you’re traveling with a carry on only.
 Sure, you may choose to deliver some of your stuff

 home, but that may get lost, damaged, or stolen.

 - Limited clothing options.
 You pack with your holiday in mind, but this leaves out some spontaneity in mixing and matching your clothes.
 If you learn about an event while you’re at a destination, you may have to buy a new outfit.